 All members on the school staff have to have a DBS check (Disclosure and Barring Service ) in order to work in school.
 This is regardless of the employee’s role so that cleaners, admin staff as well as teachers must all be checked.
-In addition all volunteers and anybody else who has regular contact with children are checked, and they read and sign the Volunteer Code of Conduct or the Work Experience Code of Conduct.
+In addition, all volunteers and anybody else who has regular contact with children are checked, and they read and sign the Volunteer Code of Conduct or the Work Experience Code of Conduct.
 Visitors to the school either provide their own DBS on arrival or are members of professional bodies who are registered by their employer, such as OFSTED inspectors or Local Authority Employees who have a DBS through their own professional body.
 Any one off visitor, such as a visiting author either provides their own DBS or signs one of the school’s Occasional Visitors' forms.
-Parents who help out occasionally on school trips or provide lifts for sporting events sign a Occasional Visitors’ form.
+Parents who help out occasionally on school trips or provide lifts for sporting events sign an Occasional Visitors’ form.
 See our School Visitors Policy for more information.

 All areas of the school undergo biannual risk assessments.
-This means that whist we cannot remove risk we have looked at ways of minimising that risk.
+This means that whilst we cannot remove risk we have looked at ways of minimising that risk.
 These risk assessments are undertaken on areas such as classrooms, halls, playground and the car park.
-We carry out risk assessments for all school trips.
+We carry out risk assessments for all educational visits.

 In addition, risk assessments are undertaken on special events that might occur in the school.